-TABLE LEGEND Goal Objective Action Т ransportation and Streets Goals, Objectives and Action Items Priority Lead Support Require the public street system to be continuous through each mile section, avoiding long, straight stretches.
-On-going CD Consider ACHD's Master Street Map (MSM), Complete Streets Policy and the Transportation and Land Use Integration Plan in all land use decisions.
-On-going CD Participate in the development of the Regional Transportation Plan (CIM 2.0) and Transportation Improvement Program (TIP).
-On-going CD PW Encourage new and alternative transportation systems that reflect changes in technology and lifestyles.
-CD, PR CD, MO, PR Support efforts to evaluate and plan for future transportation services such as public transit, on- demand services, autonomous and shared vehicles.
-On-going CD Develop and implement agreements with irrigation districts and the Union Pacific Railroad to allow for bike/pedestrian pathways.
-Medium PR CD, MO Work with transportation partners to identify and promote strategies for reducing reliance on the single-occupant automobile.
-Low CD Work with COMPASS and VRT to expand public transportation in Meridian.
-On-going CD Integrate new technologies (e.g., connected and automated vehicle technology, micro-mobility options) to increase efficiency, safety, and opportunities of transportation users.
-On-going CD Consider and mitigate undesired impacts of emerging transportation and delivery technologies.
-On-going CD Work with transportation partners to identify locations for future park & ride lots, shuttle buses, and/or transit stations.
-CD PW In coordination with VRT and COMPASS, explore grants and other funding opportunities to provide incentives for developers to locate public transit infrastructure within areas planned for transit.
-On-going CD Work with VRT in developing design guidelines for transit stations.
-On-going CD Support alternative public and private sector funding opportunities for transportation investment.
-On-going CD PW : A Work with VRT in developing design guidelines for transit stations.
-On-going larly or at every CD copportunity.
+Table 6.1.
+Transportation and Streets Goals, Objectives and Action Items Priority Lead Support 6.01.03C Require the public street system to be continuous through each mile section, avoiding long, straight stretches.
+On-going CD 6.01.03D Consider ACHD's Master Street Map (MSM), Complete Streets Policy and the Transportation and Land Use Integration Plan in all land use decisions.
+On-going CD 6.01.03E Participate in the development of the Regional Transportation Plan (CIM 2.0) and Transportation Improvement Program (TIP).
+On-going CD PW 6.01.04 Encourage new and alternative transportation systems that reflect changes in technology and lifestyles.
+CD, PR CD, MO, PR 6.01.04A Support efforts to evaluate and plan for future transportation services such as public transit, ondemand services, autonomous and shared vehicles.
+On-going CD 6.01.04B Develop and implement agreements with irrigation districts and the Union Pacific Railroad to allow for bike/pedestrian pathways.
+Medium PR CD, MO 6.01.04C Work with transportation partners to identify and promote strategies for reducing reliance on the single-occupant automobile.
+Low CD 6.01.04D Work with COMPASS and VRT to expand public transportation in Meridian.
+On-going CD 6.01.04E Integrate new technologies (e.g., connected and automated vehicle technology, micro-mobility options) to increase efficiency, safety, and opportunities of transportation users.
+On-going CD 6.01.04F Consider and mitigate undesired impacts of emerging transportation and delivery technologies.
+On-going CD 6.01.05 Work with transportation partners to identify locations for future park & ride lots, shuttle buses, and/or transit stations.
+CD PW 6.01.05A In coordination with VRT and COMPASS, explore grants and other funding opportunities to provide incentives for developers to locate public transit infrastructure within areas planned for transit.
+On-going CD 6.01.05B Work with VRT in developing design guidelines for transit stations.
+On-going CD 6.01.05C Support alternative public and private sector funding opportunities for transportation investment.
+On-going CD PW